The Best Hot Chocolate Recipe

 Instructions

-- Chop the chocolate bar into small pieces.
+- Chop the chocolate bar into small pieces ( the smaller the pieces, that easier to melt).

 - Use a fine strainer or a mesh sugar shaker to sift in the cocoa powder to ensure that there are no clumps.

-- Whisk in the cocoa powder and add chocolate, sugar, and vanilla extract.
+- Whisk in the cocoa powder and make sure to break up any tiny clumps if they form.
+Add chocolate and sugar.
 Slowly continue whisking as chocolate is melts and incorporates into milk.

-- When milk starts to simmer, lower the heat to medium-low and continue to cook for a few minutes.
+- Continue to cook for a few minutes.
 Make sure to slowly stir from time to time.
+It should look velvety and coat the back of a spoon.
+Add vanilla extract before taking off heat.

 - Take off heat and serve.